 School of Education Alumni Tuition Discounts

 APU’s School of Education offers an alumni tuition discount for Azusa Pacific alumni starting in a graduate program.

 Students must be in good academic standing and maintain satisfactory academic progress with a minimum cumulative grade-point average (GPA) of 3.0.
 Students must be enrolled at least half-time.
 If qualifications are met, the discount may be renewed each term.
 APU will pay $500 per term (up to $2,000 over the course of the program).
 This discount cannot be combined with other institutional aid.
 Contact Student Financial Services for complete eligibility details.

 Notes on Eligibility: The School of Education’s doctoral program (Ed.D. in Educational Leadership) and the Clear Administrative Services Credential (CASC) program are not eligible for the alumni tuition discount.
 APU doctoral alumni are also not eligible for the School of Education alumni discount.
 Additionally, the alumni discount cannot be combined with other institutional aid, such as School of Education scholarships.
-Students who are eligible for both may to choose to receive either the alumni discount or an APU scholarship.
+Students who are eligible for both may choose to receive either the alumni discount or an APU scholarship.
 Contact Student Financial Services for complete eligibility details.

 Alice V. Watkins Scholarship

 This scholarship honors the late Dr. Alice V. Watkins, former dean of APU’s School of Education.
 Dr. Watkins was passionate in encouraging students in their teacher preparation goals.
 This scholarship assists students enrolled in an APU teaching credential program.
 Awards are based on the endowed fund amount and may vary year to year.
 Awards range from $500 to $1,000 and are available each fall and spring.
-Download the 2019–20 Alice V. Watkins Scholarship Application (PDF).
+Apply for the Alice V. Watkins Scholarship.

 Dan and Judy Watkins Scholarship